Mukesh2142006/Cryptography---19CS412-classical-techqniques/README.md

 # AIM:

-To implement a program to encrypt a plain text and decrypt a cipher text using play fair Cipher substitution technique.
+To develop a simple C program to implement PlayFair Cipher.

 ## DESIGN STEPS:

 ### Step 1: